rsippl/big-ring/README.md

-Big Rind Indoor Video Cycling
+Big Ring Indoor Video Cycling
 =============================

 Big Ring Indoor Video Cycling can be used in combination with a bicycle, indoor trainer and [ANT+](http://www.thisisant.com) power, cadence or heart rate sensors.